Advisory Committee on the National Policy Framework for Colonial Collections

 Like any other country in the world, Indonesia is renewing its industry continues to adjust to new needs and demands.
 Industrial heritage is relatively new and the country needs to raise awareness, to gain knowledge and awareness through cooperation and collaboration with international stakeholders.

-HERITAGE hands-on contributed working papers for authorities, conferences and exhibitions and assists industrial heritage projects in Indonesia and Asia.
+HERITAGE hands-on contributed working papers for authorities, conferences, and exhibitions and assists industrial heritage projects in Indonesia and Asia.
 One of the platforms is Asia Network for Industrial Heritage (ANIH) and HERITAGE hands-on acts as the co-Chair since 2019.

 In 2020 the Third Forum of ANIH will be hosted by the Municipality of Sawahlunto, West Sumatra, Indonesia, 13-18 July.
 There will be a field school as well for students and young professionals.
+Update: finally this program was held online in November 2020 in a series of webinars hosted by the ANIH Secretariat in Taiwan.
+The Mayor of Sawahlunt has delivered a welcome speech.

 In February 2020 HERITAGE hands-on is invited to join the International Symposium on Water and Culture –Learning from Water Heritage to Innovate Regional Development in Tokyo, Japan and delivers a presentation about Traditional Water Management in Indonesia.